ASwigart/Group_Project_4/README.md

-Neural Network:

-To start with the neural network model, I had to first split the wine data into features and target arrays.
-I then used a label encoder from the sci-kit learn preprocessing library to shape the target or type of wine correctly.
-This basically ensured that our neural network model knew that we were predicting 3 types of wine versus a binary model.
-From there I used the train test split function to separate the data into testing and training sets.
-I then used the standard scaler to scale the data appropriately before running any model.

 Clustering:

 To begin the clustering process, I plotted the raw data by flavanoid levels, alcohol levels, and type.
 It is illustrated in this plot that there are three definitive groups that may be clustered.